denten-books/plain-text/0-intro.md

 exemplifies the same trend.
 In naming the locations of their practice "laboratories,"  "studios," and "workshops," humanists reach for new metaphors of labor.
-These metaphors aim to reorganize the relationship between body, space, idea, artifact, instrument, and inscription.
+These metaphors aim to reorganize the relationship between body, space, artifact, knowledge, and inscription.

 As an example of what I have been calling here the "experimental turn" in the field of early modern history consider the preface to a recent volume on *Ways of Making and Knowing*, edited by Pamela Smith, Amy Meyers, and Harold Cook.
-The editors write that the "history of science is not a history of concepts, or at least not that alone, but a history of the making and using of objects to understand the world" [@smith_ways_2014, 12].
+They write that the "history of science is not a history of concepts, or at least not that alone, but a history of the making and using of objects to understand the world" [@smith_ways_2014, 12].
 Smith translates that insight in the laboratory, where, together with her students, she bakes bread and smelts iron to recreate long--lost artisanal techniques.
-For those who experiment, "book knowledge" and "artifactual knowledge" relate in practice.
+For those who experiment, "book knowledge" and "artifactual knowledge" connect in practice.

 Artifactual knowledge---from typesetting software to e-book readers and word processors---shapes our everyday encounter with literature.
 Such technologies